City audit honored for 4th straight year

 “It’s not enough for a municipal finance department to manage public dollars with maximum efficiency and effectiveness,” Finance Director Tina Dierschke said.
 “It also must be done with complete transparency.
 Earning this award again indicates the annual review of City finances was thorough, and it yielded a first-class financial report easily accessible by any of our taxpayers.”

 The GFOA is a nonprofit professional association serving approximately 17,500 government finance professionals across North America.

 The City's Finance Department strives to meet a high standard of financial transparency by publishing records online.
 The City of San Angelo is a member of the Texas Comptroller Leadership Circle.
 The Texas Comptroller has granted the platinum award for financial transparency to the City of San Angelo.

-The Finance Department provides management, direction and oversight of six divisions.
+The Finance Department provides management, direction and oversight of five divisions.
 The staffs of these divisions ensures that financial, technological, communication, procurement and budgetary accountability and needs are met for the entire organization.

 The Accounting Division transacts the financial business of the City, provides for accurate and timely accounting, reports and documents those transactions, and safeguards and controls the assets of the City.

 The Billing & Receipts Division serves the citizens and the City of San Angelo through timely and accountable records of general accounts receivable, utility billing, cash receipts, and by offering a variety of payment options.

 The Budget Division aims to control spending within the City's means, establish and maintain reserves, budget costs with all due transparency, and incorporate economic and long-term planning into the budget process.